HBDI

 Organizers – prefer to learn by outlining, checklists, exercises and problem solving with steps, policies, and procedures.
 They learn in a sequential and organized way, and when instructional exercises are structured and detailed.

-Humanitarians – prefer brainstorming, metaphors, illustrations and pictures, and synthesis, and holistic approaches.
+Humanitarians – prefer brainstorming, metaphors, illustrations and pictures, mind mapping and synthesis, and holistic approaches.
 They are interpersonal, emotional and kinesthetic.

 Innovators – Prefer cooperative learning and group discussion, role-playing, and dramatization.
 They take a holistic approach and are very visual.